 A business process is considered effective if the teams can monitor, send alerts, and tackle any underlying problems.
 The same applies to monitoring in DevOps.

 Then we have the last set of tools for monitoring performance, application uptime, and other runtime insights.
-These monitors act as frontline defense mechanisms to alert DevOps lineups when applications or APIs are operating beyond the recommended service levels.
+These monitors act as frontline defense mechanisms to alert DevOps teams when applications or APIs are operating beyond the recommended service levels.

-Infrastructure as a Code
+Infrastructure as Code

 IaC uses scripts to automatically set the deployment environment to the required configuration no matter its nature.
 It’s a type of IT infrastructure that operation teams can manage automatically and provision with the help of code, instead of using a manual process.
-This process also allows the operations team to track changes, monitor environment configuration, and simplify the rollback of configurations.
+It also allows the operations team to track changes, monitor environment configuration, and simplify the rollback of configurations.

 Containerization